 Upon the FES Commissioner being satisfied that efficient and valuable service has been rendered by any brigade or by any member thereof the FES Commissioner may, in his or her discretion, pay to such brigade by way of bonus or by way of subsidy for such time as the FES Commissioner thinks desirable such sum as the FES Commissioner may determine, and may likewise reward any individual member of any brigade.

-[Section 51 amended by No. 42 of 1998 s.
+[Section 51 amended: No. 42 of 1998 s.
 37; No. 38 of 2002 s.
 49(3); No. 22 of 2012 s.
 86.]

 52. Penalty for soliciting contributions for brigades without authority